tobydriscoll/udmath305/_notes/linear-equations/60-oscillators.md

 $$y = \left[ \frac{-2A}{\omega_0^2 - \omega^2} \sin (\epsilon t) \right] \cos((\omega_0+\epsilon) t).$$

 We can think of the term inside the square brackets as an amplitude that varies at low frequency $\epsilon$.
-This phenomenon is called *beating* and is how experienced musicians can hear when they're slightly out of tune.
+This phenomenon is called *beating*{:.def} and is how experienced musicians can hear when they're slightly out of tune.

 ```matlab
 t=linspace(0,4,30000);